NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 The command below returns your current location, you should be in the script folder.
 .. code-block:: bash

    pwd

 Change directory to your output folder.
 .. code-block:: bash

    cd ../output

 List all files in the current directory with file extension .bam
 .. code-block:: bash

    ls *.bam

 # Load the pre-installed samtools in Pelle
 .. code-block:: bash

    module load SAMtools

 # Generate alignment summary statistics
 .. code-block:: bash

    samtools flagstat hac.5mC_rep1.unaligned.bam
    samtools flagstat hac.5mC_rep1.bam

+.. admonition:: Question
+   :class: warning

-.. admonition:: What is the mapping rate of each bam file?
+   What is the mapping rate of each bam file?
-   :class: dropdown, question